foxbow/ebm/README.md

 [livemarks](https://addons.mozilla.org/firefox/addon/livemarks/) plugin.
 This also allows to import the OPML file created by firefox.

 ## Chrome
 Chrome does not support Live Bookmarks either.
 The foxish plugin worked around this issue but unfortunately became an agent that inserted ads into loaded pages.
-Even if thhis may no longer be the case, I stopped using it and relied on Firefox.
+Even if this may no longer be the case, I stopped using it and relied on Firefox.

 ### Demo
 an example installation is planned..